bpype/blender-studio-pipeline/docs/gentoo/td/render_farm.md

 1. Go to the manager [webui](http://flamenco.farm.blender/app/workers)
 2. Select the workers you want to restart.
-3. Choose one of the "Shutdown" options in the menu, and press Apply.
+3. Choose one of the "Restart" options in the menu, and press Apply.
 4. The workers are configured to automatically start again after they've been shut down from the web interface.

 <details><summary>If that doesn't work, click here for an alternative method</summary>